Climate Bond Initiative Releases 2025 H1 Global Sustainable Bond Report

-Climate Bonds Initiative (CBI) releases 2024 Global Sustainable Bond Market Report
+Climate Bond Initiative releases 2025 H1 Global Sustainable Bond Report

-Institutional Investors Group on Climate Change (IIGCC) releases Net Zero Transition Index investing Report
+Institutional Investors Group on Climate Change (IIGCC) releases a consultation document for net zero investment funds

 Since United Nations Global Compact put forward the concept of Environmental, Social and Governance, the financial industry has always been an important driver of the development of ESG, and various types of ESG products have emerged in an endless stream.
 These products serve as a bridge between investors and companies, helping funds to be efficiently allocated to long-term assets.